bcgov/nr-forest-client-api/README.md

 The nr-forest-client-api application provides the API that allows systems to consume forest client data without having to connect to a database.
 We are working the process to publish our API

-The nr-forest-client-api is a Java, integrated with the [greenfield-template](https://github.com/bcgov/greenfield-template) to automate the process for testing, security scanning, code quality checking, image building and deploying.
+The nr-forest-client-api is a Java application, integrated with the [greenfield-template](https://github.com/bcgov/greenfield-template) to automate the process for testing, security scanning, code quality checking, image building and deploying.
 It is hosted in openshift, protected and published through [API Services Portal](https://api.gov.bc.ca/)